Needham Massachusetts Parks and Recreation Homepage

 water

-Some suggestions to minimizing use of water outdoors:
+Some suggestions to minimize your outdoor water use:

 • Change watering method to hand-held only or drip irrigation.